juliatan/movie-browser/README.md

 ## To do
 - Include a new screen that provides details for a particular movie.
 - ES6 linter (and perhaps install [Airbnb's JS guide](https://github.com/airbnb/javascript/tree/master/react)?).
 - Improve the aesthetics of the app.
-No thought has been placed into the design currently and I've used it more as a practice ground to understand different React Native components.
+No thought has been placed into the design currently and I've used it more as a practice ground to understand different React Native components and how data flows through the app.